aspose-html/aspose-html-reference-tutorials/content/english/net/working-with-html-documents/editing-a-document-dotnet-aspose-html/_index.md

 Before we dive into the code examples, make sure you have the following prerequisites in place:

-1. **Visual Studio**: You'll need Visual Studio installed on your machine to follow along with the examples.
+1. Visual Studio: You'll need Visual Studio installed on your machine to follow along with the examples.

-2. **Aspose.HTML for .NET**: You should have Aspose.HTML for .NET library installed.
+2. Aspose.HTML for .NET: You should have Aspose.HTML for .NET library installed.
 You can download it from [here](https://releases.aspose.com/html/net/).

-3. **A Basic Understanding of C#**: Familiarity with C# programming will be helpful, but even if you're new to C#, you can still follow along and learn.
+3. A Basic Understanding of C#: Familiarity with C# programming will be helpful, but even if you're new to C#, you can still follow along and learn.

 ## Importing Necessary Namespaces